dhmay/jamstats/README.md

 # jamstats
-Tools for doing statistics and making plots on data from [CRG roller derby scoreboard](https://github.com/rollerderby/scoreboard) JSON files.
-These tools can be accessed from the commandline or from Python.
+Tools for doing statistics and making plots on data from [CRG roller derby scoreboard](https://github.com/rollerderby/scoreboard) JSON files, or by connecting to a running scoreboard server.

 Supports both v4.x and v5.x JSON files.
 Supports completed and in-progress game files.